Unicomer Group: Artefacta

 Following this, the company changed its name to Artefacta.

 In 2002, Artefacta decided to extend its product line to motorcycles and cellular phones, making it one of the first chains that opened a different sales channel for these products.

 In 2004, Artefacta began selling desktops and laptops, which has been one of the fastest growing lines of the company.

 In 2008, Artefacta changed its advertising concept strategy, adopting the image "Family of appliances", incorporated into all the advertising of the company.

 In 2009, Artefacta was the first store in Ecuador to venture into mass insurance market, providing insurance packages for life, accident and unemployment.

 At the end of 2011, Unicomer Group acquired Artefacta with its 98 stores.

-About Almacenes Tropigas
+Almacenes Tropigas

 Tropigas began a liquified gas company in 1955.
 It soon attended the demand for small appliances and home goods and began commercializing these.

 In 1988, the gas section of the company was acquired by Shell International and by 1992, the Dutch business group CETECO acquired the household appliance section, separating the retail business into Almacenes Tropigas.